 The ISAAN initiative addresses all four of these success indicators to maximise the educational experiences of high achieving Aboriginal and Torres Strait Islander students so they can reach their potential.

-To be considered for the ISAAN pilot in 2018, students must:
+To be eligible for the Indigenous Student Academic Achievement Network (ISAAN) students must:

 - identify as an Aboriginal or Torres Strait Islander person

-- be invited to participate* by a school principal
+- be invited to participate* via the school principal

-- performed within the upper two bands of Year 9 NAPLAN Reading, Writing, and/or Numeracy
+- within the upper two bands of Year 9 NAPLAN of the Reading, Writing and/or Numeracy domains or

 For more information please email: Solidpathways@qed.qld.gov.au